The Next Big Think!—a shout out to the future, presented by TCS Co-Innovation Network, powered by TCS Pace™.

 So yeah, I think that will give you a quick snippet of the role it's going to play moving forward.

-Kevin: When I look at the way, the environment, that we all work at, it seems to me that we all work in at least three different time dimensions, Daniel.
-One is kind of the human time, the circadian rhythm, a 24-hour clock, in which us is humans are limited by our need for rest, and downtime, and food and all of that kind of thing, that humans have in their world.
+Kevin: When I look at the way the environment that we all work at, it seems to me that we all work in at least three different time dimensions, Daniel.
+One is kind of the human time, the circadian rhythm, a 24-hour clock, in which us as humans are limited by our need for rest, and downtime, and food and all of that kind of things, that humans have in their world.
 That's one time dimension.

 The other is digital time, which is the speed in which our computers can work, our networks can transmit data, and collect data.
 So, that's the digital time.

 The third is really, future time.
 And it seems to me that more and more in a competitive business environment, our ability to work in future time, where we can do predictive analytics, we can predict all kinds of things, is becoming increasingly important.

 And if we can get good at working in future time, there's a lot of value we can harvest today from that.
 So, talk to me about what you think is the value of predictive capabilities in your market.